Justius Lowe

-Justius Lowe is an American college football wide receiver for the Oregon Ducks.
+Justius Lowe is an American college football wide receiver for the San Diego State Aztecs.
+He previously played for the Oregon Ducks.

 Early life

-Lowe attended Lake Oswego High School located in Lake Oswego, Oregon.
-Coming out of high school, he was rated as a three star recruit, where he committed to play college football for the Oregon Ducks over others offers from schools such as Arizona, Arizona State, Colorado, Florida, Notre Dame, Oregon State, and USC.
+Lowe attended Lake Oswego High School in Lake Oswego, Oregon.
+He was rated as a three-star recruit, and committed to play college football for the Oregon Ducks over offers from schools such as Arizona, Arizona State, Colorado, Florida, Notre Dame, Oregon State, and USC.

 College career

+Oregon

-During his first two collegiate seasons in 2022 and 2023, he would redshirt while appearing in just four games.
-In week seven of the 2024 season, Lowe played a career-high 44 snaps and hauled in one reception for nine yards after Traeshon Holden was ejected in a win over Ohio State.
-In week eight, he made his first career start, racking up two receptions for 28 yards in a win versus Purdue.
-In week nine, Lowe hauled in his first career touchdown reception in a win over Illinois.
-In week twelve, he suffered an injury which caused him to miss the regular season finale and the 2024 Big Ten Football Championship Game.
-Lowe finished the 2024 season, playing in eleven games, recording 21 receptions for 203 yards and a touchdown.
+During his first two collegiate seasons in 2022 and 2023, he was redshirted while appearing in just four games.
+In week 7 of the 2024 season, Lowe played a career-high 44 snaps and made one catch for nine yards in a win over Ohio State.
+In week 8, he made his first career start, recording two receptions for 28 yards in a win versus Purdue.
+In week 9, Lowe hauled in his first career touchdown reception in a win over Illinois.
+In week 12, he suffered an injury which caused him to miss the regular season finale and the 2024 Big Ten Football Championship Game.
+Lowe finished the 2024 season with 21 receptions for 203 yards and a touchdown in 11 games played.

+On December 17, 2025, Lowe announced that he would enter the transfer portal.

+San Diego State

+On January 13, 2026, Lowe announced that he would transfer to San Diego State.